 Your submission may either be in support of the proposal, in opposition, or it may just be an expression of your views (neutral submission).

 A good submission clearly explains your reasons for making it and provides information that supports your views.
 It helps other people understand and take account of your concerns.
 You are entitled, as a submitter, to engage technical experts (e.g. planners, engineers, scientists, etc.) to provide expert evidence to support your case.
 You are responsible for meeting the costs of this input.
 Also, any expert evidence is required to be pre-circulated to the other parties (applicant, Council and other submitters), prior to the hearing.

 Your submission must be in the format specified on form 13.
-Copies of this form are available from Waikato Regional Council or our website: http://www.waikatoregion.govt.nz/other-consentforms/ (external link)
+Copies of this form are available from Waikato Regional Council or here: http://www.waikatoregion.govt.nz/other-consentforms/ (external link)